crocs-muni/algtest-pyprocess/README.md

 ### Usage

-#### process.py script
+#### pyprocess command

-An entry point to the command line interface, which consists of several scripts for processing datasets.
+An entry point to the command line interface, which is used mostly to preprocess the datasets which are then analysed in jupyter notebooks.

 ```
 Commands: